PrafullaKumarSahu/wp-sequence-slider/readme.txt

 == Frequently asked questions ==

-= Where can I get support ?=
+= Where can I get support? =

 Please use the support forum to ask questions the link is below. http://crayonux.com/questions/

 == Screenshots ==

-For details please visit the [WP Sequence Slider Project page](http://crayonux.com/projects/wp-sequence-slider/) page
+For details please visit the [WP Sequence Slider Project page](http://crayonux.com/projects/wp-sequence-slider/) page.